JiyunShi/Channelbooking/README.md

 1. install MAMP on Mac or WAMP on Windows

-2. Clone the repository, copy folder "public" to MAMP/WAMP host folder, copy folder channelwatch db to MAMP/WAMP sql database folder
+2. Clone the repository, copy folder "public" to MAMP/WAMP host folder, copy folder "channelwatchdb" to MAMP/WAMP sql database folder

 3. Start MAMP/WAMP server and open the file channelLogin.php